josephruocco/josephruocco.github.io/notebook.md

 about it.
 You don't get a second chance at life if you knowingly endure boring things.
 3) **Forgetfulness**- If you forget (some) things, it means that our mind knows how to filter 4) **Uncertainty** - The minds desires certainty while also craving the delicate chance of surprise.
-Avoid planning, Choose the plan that allows for the most future options.
 The best days are finding a lost wallet or laptop.
+You can’t feel alive and certain at the same time.
+Having a set schedule and predictable day makes me feel a little dead.
+We need to feel a little bit lost, physically or mentally at least once a day.
 5) **Curiosity** — Read what you like until you like to read.
 The internet is widening the gap between the curious and the non curious.
 Evaluate your curiosity daily, read accordingly.
 As soon as a book starts to bore you, switch.
 There’s  a perfect book for you waiting to be read.
 By keeping score of finished books, you won’t find it.
 Reading is a journey to find the best books for you.
-6) **urgency & distractedness** - Deep Learning is never Quickly learned - Trade speed for depth-peeding and cramming means you aren’t curious.
+6) **urgency & distractedness** - Deep Learning is never Quickly learned - Trade speedfor depth-peeding and cramming means you aren’t curious.
 Trade speed for depth.
 If you find yourself doing things that require a podcast, you should ask yourself whether there’s a better way of doing it.
 Rushing is short term thinking.
 Don’t hurry, don’t stop.
 An Internet Sabbath cannot by itself cure a distracted brain.
 Instead of scheduling the occasional break from distraction so you can focus, you should instead schedule the occasional break from focus to give in to distraction.

-If one reason doesn’t
-  suffice, then don’t do it.
-Don’t wobble.
+Within certain limits, never try to convince yourself to do something.
+If one reason doesn’t suffice, then don’t do it.
 Never work with someone a day that you wouldn’t spend a lifetime with.
 Never Try to Convince Yourself.
-Working hard only recently became prideful instead of shameful Hard work is a tool.

 The cure for procrastination is changing ones environment or your profession, where you don’t have to fight your impulses.
 One should lead a life in which procrastination is good.
 “Doing research on a topic” feels profane.
 Why would you write about something you can’t remember?
 That you wouldn’t use?
 Let Procrastination kill anything that I’m putting off too long.
 Avoid things that don’t give you energy Embracing nature > fighting nature.
-Minimize dealing with things you dislike

 **How the mind gets unstuck** intelligent when you don’t instruct it what to do.
 Problems will never solved by sitting at a desk.
 Idle